How we use your personal information for Emergency Planning purposes.

 6. Does the service share my personal information with any other organisation?

-From time to time the service will share your personal information with partner agencies to ensure the best approach we can to prepare for, manage and recover from emergencies.
+We will share your personal information with partner agencies to ensure the best approach to prepare for, manage and recover from emergencies.

 In each case we will only do this to the extent that we consider the information is reasonably required for these purposes.